argoproj-labs/hera/GOVERNANCE.md

 #### Nomination Process

-For a new member to be appointed they must -
+For a new member to be appointed they must:

 - Be a Hera user
 - Exhibit interest and time to help out the project